JapneetSingh/Chronos-Quartz/README.md

   Since its an image based unsupervised learning problem no machine can match humans in evaluating the final results.
 Which is why I leave the decision in the users hands.
 The results seems to be doing a good job of detecting similar watches.

 * __Web App__:<br\>
-  A very basic version of webapp was created which uses the image url recommend appropriate watches.
+  A web app was created which uses the image url recommend appropriate watches.

-### Code and Reproducing Results......................
+### Code and Reproducing Results
 You will need to start by install OpenCV to your system.
 The following link should help http://stackoverflow.com/a/27650299